Electrical Capstone Exam Preparation Tips

 - CET’s e-learning tool

-4. Brush Up on Practical Skills
+3. Brush Up on Practical Skills

-- Installing socket outlets and lighting circuits
+- Installing equipment, socket outlets, and lighting circuits

 - Using correct PPE and documentation